davidengebretson/ave/readme.md

         - An introduction has now been added that provides helpful instructions to navigate and use the app.
     - Put together UI documentation

+## R1 Contributions
+- Thai Nguyen
+- Alex Kefer
+- Charles Mikkelborg
+    - Alerts
+        - Fixed download to write new parsed table data, instead of original string data
+    - Requirements
+        - As moviepy is no longer up to date and the current build is breaking with most builds, I have researched and created a list of packages and set package versions to make biulds consistent for every user or developer.
+This way future devs and users have a consistent experience and work environment

 ## Installation Info
 ### Dependencies
 Requires Python 3 and Flask.